shrushtihon6-art/shrushtihon/README.md

 - Tools & Technologies: (Add your languages here, e.g., Git, VS code)

 ## Projects
-  You ncan check out some of my projects in repositories below.
+  You can check out some of my projects in repositories below.

 ---